kyma-project/kyma/docs/kyma/docs/036-inst-xip.io-domain.md

 The prerequisites match these listed in the **Install Kyma on a GKE cluster** document.
 However, you don't need to prepare a domain for your cluster as it is replaced by a wildcard DNS provided by [`xip.io`](http://xip.io/).

-To use the wildcard DNS you must build a new Kyma installer image using the sources.
+To use the wildcard DNS, you must build a new Kyma installer image using the sources.

 ## Installation